Mephilis7/PlayerManager/README.txt

 Changelog:
 ----------

-v1.3_Beta4
+v1.3 stable
 - "/pman set" now tells you when your arguments where wrong
-- Minor Bugs from Beta3 fixed
+- Minor Bugs from v1.3_Beta3 fixed
 - Added real name to /pman list
 - Added /pman hide and /pman show to hide/show your players
 - Added /pman mute to mute spammers
 - Made the PlayerLog.yml waaay better
+- Fixed the IP Logger not working as it should
+- Fixed a problem with the config file

 v1.3_Beta3
 - Severe bugs occuring in Beta2 fixed